Taiguoguo/Taiguoguo-Research/_pages/about.md

 # About My Research

-This is an interdisciplinary project to exploring how music affects sleep.
+This is an interdisciplinary project exploring how music affects sleep.
 I combined music analysis, neuroscience and data processing methods to understand the impact of different musical elements on sleep quality.

 ## Research Background